MR

 Share on FacebookShare on Twitter

-Permanent life insurance from the biggest insurance companies in Canada has two essential features, the death benefit, and cash value.
-The death benefit is a fixed payout your beneficiaries receive whenever you pass away.
+When you opt for permanent life insurance from Canada’s leading insurance providers, you gain access to two crucial features: the death benefit and cash value.
+The death benefit guarantees a fixed payout to your beneficiaries upon your passing.

-Aside from the guaranteed death benefit payout, permanent life insurance accumulates cash value over time.
-The cash value grows on a tax-deferred basis.
-You can borrow against or withdraw from the cash value anytime and for whatever purpose.
+In addition to the guaranteed death benefit, permanent life insurance builds cash value over time, all of which grows on a tax-deferred basis.
+The cash value offers flexibility; you can borrow against it or withdraw for any purpose.

-If you cancel your policy, the insurance company will pay you the cash surrender value of your policy.
-The cash surrender value of your policy is the actual cash value minus any surrender fee specified by your insurer.
+If, for any reason, you decide to cancel your policy, the insurance company will provide you with the cash surrender value of your policy.
+This value is the actual cash amount, reduced only by any surrender fee stipulated by your insurer.

 Types of Permanent Life Insurance